 Pre-war baseball cards, if you haven’t noticed, have their fair share of typos.
 Baseball cards weren’t seen as much more than a novelty back then and simply weren’t taken too seriously.
 Sure, highly detailed artwork was used on some big sets like T206.
 But plenty of shortcuts were taken in other sets and, more to the point, grammar was not something highly checked back in the day.

 One of the worst error cards I’ve seen is actually on a Ty Cobb card.
-I’ve always found the error to particularly amusing because, who can’t spell ‘Cobb?’
+I’ve always found the error to be particularly amusing because, who can’t spell ‘Cobb?’

 Apparently someone unfamiliar with the game of baseball in the 1920s had a hard time with the name.

 The 1922 E120 American Caramel set is where this unmistakably bad card is found.
 The front features a nice fielding pose of Cobb.
 That was refreshing because many Cobb cards are either portraits or him wielding his menacing bat.
-Even the T206 set, which featured four cards of Cobb, couldn’t be bothered to creating a fielding card of the Hall of Famer (he has two portraits and two batting cards).
+Even the T206 set, which featured four cards of Cobb, couldn’t be bothered to include a fielding card of the Hall of Famer (he has two portraits and two batting cards).

 That’s right.
 One of the game’s all time greats has his famous last name spelled sans a single but oh so important ‘b.’